 - cooked white rice for serving

 - In a large skillet cook onion, pepper and celery with butter over medium-high heat for 5 minutes until softened and beginning to brown.
 Add garlic, cook for 1 minute longer. .

-- Meanwhile, in a medium-size mixing bowl toss shrimp with 2 tsp Creole seasoning.
+- Meanwhile, in a medium-size mixing bowl toss shrimp with 2 teaspoon Creole seasoning.
 Set aside.

 - Heat a couple of drizzles of olive oil in a separate skillet.
 Add seasoned shrimp.
 Cook over medium-high for 1 minute or until lightly pink.
 Add shrimp to Creole sauce.

 - Simmer in Creole sauce for 3-4 minutes or until shrimp is cooked through.
-You may thicken sauce further adding additional tomato paste 1 Tbsp at a time.
+You may thicken sauce further adding additional tomato paste 1 tablespoon at a time.